Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 If your business idea is successful and you can support yourself, you can get your residence permit extended, which is initially limited to a maximum of three years.

-After that, you can apply for a settlement permit (Niederlassungserlaubnis), which will allow you to live in work in Germany permanently.
-More on this in chapter 4.
+After that, you can apply for a Niederlassungserlaubnis (settlement permit), which will allow you to live and work in Germany permanently.
+Chapter 4 has more on this.

-Once you have your residence permit you’ll need to extend it when it expires.
-But, after five years of living in Germany, generally, you have the option to apply to stay permanently.
-You can do this by applying for a Niederlassungserlaubnis (settlement permit) which gives you permanent residence in Germany.
+Once you have your residence permit, you’ll need to extend it when it expires.
+But, after five years of living in Germany, generally, you can apply to stay permanently.
+You do this via a Niederlassungserlaubnis (settlement permit) which gives you permanent residence in Germany.

 To be eligible for the settlement permit depends on you having the following things: